Joseph C. Phillips

 Joseph Connor Phillips (born January 17, 1962) is an American actor, writer, and conservative Christian commentator.
-He is best known for his role as Martin Kendall on the long-running NBC sitcom The Cosby Show, and as Justus Ward on the soap opera General Hospital.
+He is best known for his role as Martin Kendall on the NBC sitcom The Cosby Show, and as Justus Ward on the soap opera General Hospital.

 Career

 After graduating from the Professional Theatre Training Program at New York University, Phillips appeared on stage in theatre productions at the Manhattan Bridge Company, Philadelphia Festival Theatre for New Plays, Repertory Theatre of St. Louis, and a starring role in the world premiere of Toni Morrison's Dreaming Emmett at Capital Repertory Theatre in 1986.

-Amid radio and television commercials, Phillips landed a guest role on the soap opera Search for Tomorrow and a second-season appearance on the popular NBC sitcom The Cosby Show.
-Four years later, he returned to The Cosby Show in his most notable role, that of U.S. Navy Lieutenant Martin Kendall, which he portrayed from 1989-1991.
+Amid radio and television commercials, Phillips landed a guest role on the soap opera Search for Tomorrow and a second-season appearance on the NBC sitcom The Cosby Show.
+Four years later, he returned to The Cosby Show in his most notable role, that of U.S. Navy Lieutenant Martin Kendall, which he portrayed from 1989 to 1991.

 He portrayed attorney Justus Ward on the ABC soap opera General Hospital from 1994 to 1998.
 Phillips was also a guest political commentator on News & Notes on most NPR radio stations between 2004 and 2009.